bekk/bekk-christmas/post/ux/so-you’ve-opened-figma-now-what.md

 post_year: 2020
 post_day: 4
 title: So you’ve opened Figma, now what?
-ingress: Maybe you have just been hired in a company and you are forced to use Figma?
+ingress: Maybe you have just been hired by a company and you are forced to use Figma?
 Maybe you have been using Sketch and Abstract for the last years and heard some good things about this new, up and coming design tool?
 Hell, maybe you even have used Figma for a while and you’re curious if maybe there still